twopin/CAMP/README.md

 3. DrugBank : Download full database.xml from DrugBank, to access the data, you need to create an account first. (requiring licenses)

--STEP 1: Process PDB data
+- STEP 1: Process PDB data

 ### Predict novel pairs

 To predict your own data, you need to have the amino acid sequences of the peptide-protein pairs.
 Then you need to generate the corresponding features (you can either use the online servers or download the softwares):

--STEP 0: Generated sequnece-based features
+- STEP 0: Generated sequnece-based features

 1. Secondary structure : http://scratch.proteomics.ics.uci.edu/explanation.html#SSpro
 2. Intrinsic Disorder :  https://iupred2a.elte.hu/
 3. PSSM matrix: ftp://ftp.cnbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 4. Use the functions in ./features/step3_generate_features.py to process raw output files.
 Then put all feature dicts in ./dense_feature_dict/

--STEP 1: Proprecess data with feature file
+- STEP 1: Proprecess data with feature file
 1. format the pepitde-protein data like (protein sequence, peptide sequence, protein_ss, peptide_ss)
 2. Use the command 'python preprocess_features.py' to obtain processed feature dicts in ./preprocessing/

--STEP 2: Make predictions by the CAMP model
+- STEP 2: Make predictions by the CAMP model
 To predict binary peptide-protein interactions with corresponding peptide binding residues, use the command `python -u predict_camp.py`.